-The Center for Policy Impact in Global Health is an innovative policy lab that addresses critical challenges in financing and delivering global health.
-It is housed at the Duke Global Health Institute at Duke University.
+The Center for Policy Impact in Global Health, based at the Duke Global Health Institute, is an innovative policy lab that addresses critical challenges in financing and delivering global health.

 Our work links policy analysis with policy engagement to address critical challenges in the organization, financing, and delivery of global health.

 - The financing of global public goods for health, such as research and development for poverty-related and neglected diseases

 - The value of investing in health, including investments in health innovation

 - The four major health transitions that middle-income countries are navigating: shifts in diseases, demography, development assistance for health, and domestic health financing (the “4D’s” of global health transition).

 To help mobilize and target financing to improve the health of the most vulnerable populations, the Center addresses these challenges through: